 I’m sure you’ve heard this joke before, “Germans have insurance for everything”.
 If you’ve never heard of it before, I promise I’m not making it up, there are plenty of others who have already vouched for me.
 While it is quite the statement, it is actually (almost) true.

 In case you’re interested in obtaining some wildly unheard of types of insurance in Germany, this list will either make you giggle or intrigue you to consider some new insurances while you’re living here.

-Bike Insurance: This is actually very practical in cities like Dusseldorf where people’s bikes get stolen everyday.
+This is actually very practical in cities like Dusseldorf where people’s bikes get stolen every day.

-While we may think that some of these insurance in Germany are unnecessary, others require an actual insurance advisor to organize all their insurances.
+While we may think that some of these insurances in Germany are unnecessary, others require an actual insurance advisor to organize all their insurances.
 Better safe than sorry, right?

 Though you should not take these lightly.
 There are some insurances that you should purchase immediately including some of the most important: car insurance, health insurance, homeowners insurance, disability insurance and life insurance.